AlexeyMatveev686/office-js-api/Cell/ApiRange/Methods/GetCount.md

 # GetCount

-Returns the cells count in the currrent range.
+Returns the cells count in the current range.

 ## Syntax